Safety basics: bicycles, scooters and skateboards

 - Control the bike on different road surfaces.

 - Be aware of cars and other vehicles on the road around her.

 - Understand the road rules that apply both to cyclists and drivers.

 These skills are still developing until your child is about 12-13 years old.

-Like a young driver, your child needs plenty of supervised practice before gaining her independence, so be prepared to spend a lot of time with her while she masters the skills of balancing, steering and braking.
-Choose a flat open space away from traffic, with a surface that’s softer in case of falls.
+Be prepared to spend a lot of time with your child while he masters the skills of balancing, steering and braking.
+Choose a flat, open space away from traffic, with a soft surface in case of falls.